luca-breebaart/DriveSphere/README.md

 ### Timeline Page

-The user can select a car make, model, generation, and trim, and the application retrieves the cars specifications from the API and displays them in a graph format using Chart.js.
+The user can select a car make, model, generation, and trim, and the application retrieves the car specifications from the API and displays them in a graph format using Chart.js.
 The Web page also allows the user to switch between the different graphs; Fuel consumption, acceleration and range

 The goal of this application is to provide users with an easy way to compare and visualize the specifications of different car models.